|

 (ph): species with a photo in the FONT website

-FONT tours, the Caribbean island, or country & the months are noted.
+FONT tours, noting the Caribbean island or country, and the months when found, are

 AT: Antigua